Faces In Things: Using Everyday Objects To Design Characters And Vehicles

 This led me to the shape of a spaceship I designed a few days later.

-Here's a more popular example of using common shape for a design.
+Here's a more popular example of using common shapes for a design.
 The letter X inspired the shape and the name of Star Wars' X-wing fighter.

-And why stick to just the english alphabet?
+And why stick to just the roman alphabet?
 Here's concept artist Sheng Lam using Chinese characters to create spaceships.

 In the same category, artist Eric Geusz became pretty well known on the internet making spaceship illustrations of everyday objects...